David-Hickey/ExplainXKCD-Button-Firefox/README.md

 # ExplainXKCD-Button Firefox Addon
 Firefox extension that changes one of the [XKCD](https://www.xkcd.com/) nav buttons to an 'Explain' button which links to the relevant [ExplainXKCD](https://www.explainxkcd.com/wiki/index.php/Main_Page) page.
 The button that is replaced can be configured from the extension settings menu.
+This extension is compatible with Firefox on both Android and on desktop.

 You might be interested in my [Greasemonkey userscript](https://github.com/David-Hickey/ExplainXKCD-Button-Userscript) which does basically the same thing but lacks the configuration options.